 We want to spread the message of messiah.
 We want every Jewish person (your gay cousin included) to have the option to accept it.
 Today’s Jewish Jesus-accepters just happen to be more visible, audible, and persistent than unheralded waves of Jews who have been finding Jesus now for over 2,000 years.
 Also, we have Web 2.0 now.
 Those initially convinced they were the only Jew to have ever accepted Jesus, eventually found a community-and grew in their new identity.

 So, will messianic Jews begin receiving the same acceptance as the gay Jewish community?
 Will there be a huge uprising and protest for messianic rights?
 Probably not.
 Being messianic goes beyond the socio-political.
-Jesus will remain controversial until the prophecy is fulfilled and the whole Jewish community will accept him unanimously (Zechariah 12:10).
+Jesus will remain controversial until the prophecy is fulfilled and the whole Jewish community will accept him unanimously (Zechariah 12:10 – see our article about this verse).
 Until then, there will always be a minority of believers, sadly fewer than even 10%.

 Acceptance isn’t our goal-if Jesus is messiah, no amount of familial pressure can nullify it, no minority can dispossess it, and no past tragedy can rob it of its truth.
 Whether or not it’s trending, Jews for Jesus and the greater Jewish-believing community will continue to lift up Jesus as messiah.
 “We have found him, of whom Moses in the law, and the prophets, did write” (John 1:45).
 We have found new life: forgiveness of guilt and shame, and the purpose we each seek.